SreenathYeragudi/CyberSecurityProjects/Access Control Matrix/ReadMe.md

 #### Test program:

-  'auth CanAccess operation user object'
+  auth CanAccess operation user object

   The program will check whether the user is allowed to perform the specified operation on the object.
 That means that there exists a valid access right for an operation in some (domain, type) where the user is in domain and the object is in the corresponding type.